 They charge a much higher rate of interest than other cards but so long as you repay all or most of the balance each month they will still be cheaper than a payday loan.

 Not sure you can pay off the balance each month?

-If you don’t manage to repay the balance on your card each month, it’s still likely to be far cheaper than a payday loan.
-However, there will be cheaper ways to borrow.
-So only make a credit card your first option if you know you’ll be able to pay the balance off.
+If you don’t manage to repay the balance on your card each month, it’s still likely to be far cheaper than a payday loan - but try to pay off as much as you can.